HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Intermodule calls

 A compilation or assembly unit can contains more than one module.
 All code and data addressing is relative to the module itself.
-Local function calls are instruction counter relative, global data item addressing is TP address relative. and local variables are accessed SP relative.
+Local function calls are instruction counter relative, global data item addressing is DP address relative. and local variables are accessed SP relative.

 ```
         Code Space ( SR4 )                                    Data Space ( SR5 )